““We must be more than resilient; we must be relentless. Relentless in our pursuit of justice.””

-This project involves filling in the canals dredged in Louisiana’s wetlands in order to restore marsh ecosystems, reduce land loss and flood risk, and protect sacred sites.
+This project involves filling in the canals dredged in Louisiana’s wetlands in order to restore marsh ecosystems, reduce land loss and flood risk, and protect land.
 The Grand Bayou, Grand Caillou/Dulac, and Pointe-au-Chien tribes initiated this project which integrates coastal resilience activities and cultural heritage.
 Learn more by clicking any of the links below:

 Lowlander Center and Harvard University Solar Micro-Grid Project